-Heavy bleeding is clinically defined as a blood loss of more than 80ml during menstruation.
-You may observe it as more blood loss than normal, requiring more frequent changes of pads or tampons, experiencing blood clots or episodes of flooding or leakage.
+Heavy bleeding is clinically defined as blood loss of more than 80ml during menstruation.
+You may observe it as more blood loss than normal, requiring more frequent changes of pads or tampons, experiencing blood clots, or episodes of flooding or leakage.

 Causes of abnormally heavy bleeding are: